vijaykiran/hoplon/README.md

 The syntax and semantics of HTML can be added to the ClojureScript environment by extending the the native DOM types:

-* applying a native DOM element as a function with other elements as arguments appends the arguments as children of the element and returns the element
+* applying a native DOM element as a function with other nodes as arguments appends the arguments as children of the element and returns the element
-* applying a native DOM element to a ClojureScript map appends the map's keys and values to the element as attribute node names and values
+* applying a native DOM element to a ClojureScript map appends the map's keys and values to the element as attribute node names and values, returning the element
 * the special `$text` function takes one argument (a string) and creates a text node with the string as its text content